rasmus-kirk/halo/documents/thesis/05-arith/04-build.md

 Only in the private case is $\eval$ well-defined, in the public case, eval will fail to yield a value.
 But we can still have a wire to represent it as shown in the abstract circuit diagram.
 This is because the type information of the witness is public even when the value is not.

-\motivdef when treating the global input as a gadget, it allows us to unify all values of the circuit as a consequence of properads, whose benefits have been discussed earlier.
+\motivdef when treating the global input as a gate, it allows us to unify all values of the circuit as a consequence of properads, whose benefits have been discussed earlier.

 \begin{definition}[Initial Build State]
 \end{definition}